Let’s say you just booked tickets to Iceland.

 I try to adopt a “one in, two out” habit with my Instapaper reading list.
 Otherwise, it grows too quickly.
 And content at the bottom of the list gets drowned out by newer, shinier articles.

-The Obsidian has an app for Android and iOS.
-In order for your notes to sync between your mobile and your desktop, you have two options:
+Get the Obsidian app for Android and iOS.
+Pay $4/month for Obsidian Sync.
+Your notes sync between your mobile and your desktop.

 There you go!
 You learned all about second brains/personal knowledge management.
 Now go, make your own system, and don’t get derailed by the specifics.
 It’s all about what works for you.